How to Teach Molecular Polarity: A Simple Framework for Polar vs Nonpolar Molecules

 What I notice almost immediately is a change in the kinds of questions students ask.
 Instead of checking whether they’ve arrived at the “right” answer, they start wondering why the molecule behaves the way it does.

-By this point, students have the tools:
+At this point, students :

-they can count electron domains,
+can count electron domains,

-they understand how lone pairs distort shape,
+understand how lone pairs distort shape,

-and they know how bond polarity creates dipoles.
+know how bond polarity creates dipoles.

 What they often don’t have yet is a reason to care.